 The bottom line is get something that’s right for you just because the GR3 is the latest and greatest doesn’t mean it’s right for you so I suggest you look into what backpack is right for your travel lifestyle before deciding to commit to a backpack.

 So which one are you going to get the GR3 or the GR2?
-Let me know in the comments below!
+Let me know your thoughts on this GORUCK GR3 Review in the comments below!